 In March 2020, the US Surgeon-General incorrectly asserted masks are ineffective; the later change following evidence became difficult to for the US population to absorb.A.A.
 Madison et al. 2021

 Heuristics are very powerful;

 Humans make errors in remembering, deciding, and predicting because they use mental shortcuts.David Halpern; “Inside the Nudge Unit”, 2015

 And, its prevalence is so common and powerful; that we all often fall prey to it.

 The good thing here is that these mental shortcuts are not random.
 That means anyone can predict.
 As a result, we can use these shortcuts to develop powerful behavioural interventions; this is where nudging steps into.

 Several nudge tools exist.
 The MINDSPACE is the first comprehensive framework that describes strategies to address different aspects of heuristics.
 It was introduced in 2010 by a UK team.

 Another excellent one is the E.A.S.T.
 It is a simplified version of MINDSPACE.
 David Halpern introduces nudge strategies using E.A.S.T. mnemonic using compelling real-life examples in his 2015 memoir: “Inside the Nudge Unit”.

 David Halpern introduces this simplified version – E.A.S.T. – of the 2010 MINDSPACE framework in his exemplary 2015 memoir, “Inside the Nudge Unit”.
-On page 60, he says the E.A.S.T. is a mental heuristic of mental heuristics and useful for day-to-day use.
-He also mentions “like all heuristics”, it will miss some angles and nuances of behavioral insights.
+On page 60, he says the E.A.S.T. is a mental heuristic and useful for day-to-day use.
+He also mentions that “like all heuristics”, it will miss some angles and nuances of behavioural insights.